 Since 2005, one of the most popular and eagerly anticipated series of articles at Adaptistration are the Orchestra Compensation Reports.
-Published in June of each year, this annual event examines the compensation trends among orchestra executives, music directors, concertmasters, and base musicians at more than 65 professional U.S. orchestras.
+Published in June of each year, this annual event examines the compensation trends among orchestra executives, music directors, and concertmasters at more than 65 professional U.S. orchestras.

 As is the case with every annual orchestra compensation report, the most important element to keep in mind is the figures for each year actually cover an earlier season thanks to a few key elements:

 - Most professional orchestras maintain a fiscal year structure that begins and ends at some point from June to August; as a result, they tend to file their annual return several months later than the typical April 15 deadline that applies to individuals.